How the dream entry-level job in Hollywood became a never-ending, low-pay nightmare

 Neither the AMPTP nor IATSE would comment for this story, citing ongoing negotiations.

-For Nicole (Cody) Bachiller, COVID-19 meant no more free lunch.
+For Nicole (Colby) Bachiller, COVID-19 meant no more free lunch.
 (Overflowing “craft services” buffets have long been a perk for anyone working on a TV show.)
 “When everyone decided we needed to work from home, unfortunately they took away the one thing that a lot of support staff rely on, which is lunches,” she says.
 “A lot of us use those lunches to be able to feed ourselves for the entire day.”

 Bachiller, 29, who at the time was working as a script coordinator on the Starz show Step Up: High Water, also had to contend with higher utility bills thanks to her new work-from-home setup.
 “There was one point I was genuinely worried about how I was going to pay for my electricity bill,” she says.